View MapView Map

 Wild Atlantic Way colour logo

 Pack your sunglasses, hiking boots, rain jackets and wellies for an action-packed family adventure along the Wild Atlantic Way.
-With a breathtaking coastline, incredible national parks and ocean dancing with dolphins and whales, the whole family will make memories that’ll last forever.
+With a breathtaking coastline, incredible national parks and ocean dancing with dolphins and whales, the whole family will make memories that’ll last a lifetime.

 • 1.